Did Indians witness

 it's what did

 happen.
-Geologists have since come to understand that these kettle
+Geologists have since come to understand the formation of these kettle

 ponds